We believe in the power of language to bring together a vibrant community of volunteers

 He is our Indigenous Languages Technology Development Lead and works tirelessly towards our vision of helping all languages come online.

-Julie Anderson is the director of programs for the PanLex project of The Long Now Foundation, a nonprofit in San Francisco, California, USA.
-She is part of the leadership team that has built the world’s largest lexical translation database, a tool aimed at supporting linguistic diversity world-wide and helping prevent language extinction.
+Julie Anderson is a linguist, formerly of the PanLex project of The Long Now Foundation, a nonprofit in San Francisco, California, USA.
+She was part of the leadership team that has built the world’s largest lexical translation database, a tool aimed at supporting linguistic diversity world-wide and helping prevent language extinction.
 Of the 7,000 languages spoken in the world today, the PanLex Database contains data on 5,700 of them.
-Previously she administered a youth soccer nonprofit.
+In other nonprofit experience, she administered a youth soccer league for 15 years.
 A fulfilling part of both these roles has been leading the internship, volunteer, and youth employment programs, involving as many as 400 people at a time.
-At Translation Commons, Julie helped develop the COVID-19 Multilingual Poster-Maker, advises the Volunteer Management group, and is helping develop the Language Digitization Initiative.
+At Translation Commons, Julie helped develop the COVID-19 Multilingual Poster-Maker, advises the Talent Group, and is helping develop the Language Digitization Initiative.
 Julie earned her masters in linguistics from the University of Hawaii.
 When she is not working, she is practicing her favorite language, Indonesian, and hiking on the California coast.

 Sue Ellen Wright is an Emerita Professor of German and was a member of the Kent State University Department of Modern and Classical Language Studies, where she taught computer applications for translators and German to English technical translation.
 She is a past chair of the American Translators Association (ATA) Terminology Committee and is ATA certified for German to English translation.
 She is active as a terminology trainer and consultant for companies and institutions implementing terminology management in localization environments.